More About UsSurplus Lines Insurance - What is it?

 - Specialty coverage (one day events and unique situations)

 The Surplus Line Association of Idaho was organized in 1958 and incorporated in 1972 as an Idaho 501(c)(6) non-profit trade association.
 The association exists under Insurance regulation and is independently governed by a board of directors elected by SLA Idaho membership.
-The SLA assists the insurance director in regulating Surplus Lines insurance and encourages its members to comply with all provisions of Title 41, Chapter 12 and additional rules and regulations with respect to placement of Surplus Lines.
+The SLA assists the insurance director in regulating Surplus Lines insurance and encourages its members to comply with all provisions of Title 41, Chapter 12 and additional rules and regulations with respect to the placement of Surplus Lines.

 SLA Idaho is not funded from the general revenues of the State of Idaho.
 We are funded by a processing fee, called a "stamping fee", earned for review of Surplus Line coverages.
 Hence the term, STAMPING OFFICE.